 Artis has a number of theatres and venues (including the Aquarium) available for hire for private meetings and events.

-Artisplein is a new public space at Artis which is freely open to the public, accessible daily 0700-2330.
+Artisplein is a public space at Artis which is freely open and accessible daily 0700-2330.
 With chairs, beautiful trees, a water table fountain and views of the flamingo pond and Dutch polder aviary, it is a lovely spot to sit.

 Opened in 2014, Micropia is a unique museum at Artis about the world of micro-organisms.

 |Opening Times||Daily 0900-1800 (March-October) and 0900-1700 (November to February).
 On Saturdays during the summer (June-August) the zoo closes at sundown.
 Open 365 days of the year.|

 |Admission Prices (2019)||Standard admission to Artis Zoo is €24.00 for all aged 10+ and €20.50 for children aged 3-9.
 Free entry for children 0-2 and Iamsterdam City Card holders.
 You can pre-book tickets online here

 A combined Artis+Micropia tickets costs €30.50 for adults, €26.50 for children 3-9.

 |Getting There||Artis can easily be reached from the centre of Amsterdam on foot – head towards Waterlooplein and continue further east along the Plantage Middenlaan.
 From Amsterdam Central take tram 14 to the ARTIS stop.
 Metro lines 51, 53 and 54 serve Waterlooplein.|

 T: +31(0)20-5233671, artis.nl